|Founded||Founded in or near Marshall Square (South Lawndale)|

 One of the biggest reasons for the merger of these three organizations was deep family ties.
 These Artistics, P.R.
 Stones and Kents were from the same bloodlines and this is how they all moved into the direct vicinity of each other and called for this merger in 1981.

 With the merger the Stone Kents grew very fast and soon took over a very large piece of territory with 21st Street on the north, 24th Street on the south, California Street on the east and Kedzie on the west.
 The Kents were very heavily concentrated on 21st and California and 21st and Marshall Blvd within this zone.
 Kents were also posted at 27th Street and Whipple and 23rd and Trumbull in the Little Village area.
-The Kents even had a satellite branch at 51st and Ada in the Back of Yard neighborhood.
+The Kents even had a satellite branch at 51st and Ada in the Back of Yards neighborhood which they shared with the 51st and Ada Latin Kings.
 A branch also opened in Kenosha Wisconsin and it appeared Kents were well on the way to becoming a large empire in the 1980s.

 In the 1980s the Stone Kents were going strong but by the late 1980s members started flipping to Latin Kings until they were eventually just located at 21st and Marshall Blvd by the early 1990s.